auth0/react-native-auth0/README.md

 #### Android

-Open the `AndroidManifest.xml` file of your application typically at `android/app/src/main/AndroidManifest.xml` and **make sure** the Activity on which you're going to receive the authentication result has a **launchMode** of `singleTask`.

-> Before version 2.9.0, this SDK required you to add an intent filter to that Activity.
-To migrate your app to version 2.9.0+, remove it and then continue with the instructions below.
+> Before version 2.9.0, this SDK required you to add an intent filter to the Activity on which you're going to receive the authentication result, and to use the `singleTask` **launchMode** in that activity.
+To migrate your app to version 2.9.0+, remove both and continue with the instructions below.

 Open your app's `build.gradle` file (typically at `android/app/build.gradle`) and add the following manifest placeholders: